harkaitz/go-recutils/README.md

 ## Reasons for the fork.

-This repository is a forked from [cypherpunks.ru](http://www.git.cypherpunks.ru/?p=gorecfile.git;a=summary) in 2022-10-08.
+This repository was forked from [cypherpunks.ru](http://www.git.cypherpunks.ru/?p=gorecfile.git;a=summary) in 2022-10-08.

 I had issues downloading the code safely (2022-10-XX):